-Silver & Shadow, our two female Bat Eared Foxes, arrived at the park in January 2018 from Reaseheath College.
-These old girls live with our group of five Meerkats in their desert.
+Shadow, our female Bat Eared Fox, arrived at the park in January 2018 from Reaseheath College.
+She is an old girl living with our group of five Meerkats in their desert enclosure.

 Bat Eared Foxes live in short grass plains and areas where termites and beetles are found in East and Southern Africa.